ahy3nz/ahy3nz.github.io/_posts/2020-05-06-study_covid_moonshot.md

 For each chembl molecule, we've searched for it within the chembl, returning us a list (of length 1) containing a dictionary of properties.

-All moleucles have been compiled into a list, so we have a list of lists of dictioanries.
+All molecules have been compiled into a list, so we have a list of lists of dicionatires.

 For sanity, we can use a Python `filter` to only retain the non-None results.